Coherence-gated quantum devices via real-time weak measurement: Discussion

 \subsection{Experimental feasibility}

 The individual ingredients have been demonstrated in current circuit-QED hardware: two-tone dispersive monitoring of $\sigma_x$ and $\sigma_z$ on a single transmon~\cite{HacohenGourgy2016_Simultaneous}, real-time FPGA-based Bayesian state estimation~\cite{Vijay2012_Stabilizing,Ficheux2018}, tunable couplers for conditional photon release~\cite{Chen2014_TunableCoupler}, and controlled qubit--cavity entangling interactions for qubit--photon Bell-pair generation~\cite{Kurpiers2018,Zhong2021}.
 Integrating all four in a single device has not yet been demonstrated and represents the principal experimental challenge.
 The key hurdle is achieving $\eta \gtrsim 0.5$ on both measurement channels simultaneously while preserving the coherence budget required for $\Sth \geq 0.7$ at realistic $T \sim \mu$s decision times.
 The conservative Direct SME requires ${\sim}300$ multiply-accumulate operations per update, fitting within the per-step budget at practical FPGA update rates of ${\sim}100$--$200$\,ns.
+None of these requirements is beyond the reach of a single dedicated experiment; what is needed is the coordination engineering to bring them together, which we view as a near-term goal rather than a long-term aspiration.